KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 * Lucifer (IL₄ IDL Nyxea)

 becoming compressed under:
-- “the Devil,”
+- "the Devil,"
-- “Satan-and-Devil-interchangeably,”
+- "Satan-and-Devil-interchangeably,"
 - or equivalent inverse-arc simplifications.

 Cascade-collapse conflation is structurally distinct from: